|

 By

-providers understand the impact of their words.
-This workshop looks
+care providers understand the impact of their words.
+This workshop

-at ten common expressions adults use with kids.
-Discovering language
+looks at ten common expressions adults use with kids.
+Discovering

-flaws and finding ways to better express ourselves supports healthy
+language flaws and finding ways to better express ourselves supports

 with children is the primary focus of this exciting session.